 - The Code stipulates that minimum three members of the board of directors are independent according to the criteria set out in Appendix A to the Code.
-At present, the board of Tubize has two independent directors, and the appointment of an additional independent director will be proposed at the general meeting held on April 24th, 2019. - The Board has not established any specialised committees (audit committee, appointment or remuneration committee).
-Under articles 526bis, §3 and 526quater, §4 of the Companies code, the Company is exempt from the obligation to establish an audit committee and a remuneration committee.
+At present, the board of Tubize has two independent directors, and the appointment of an additional independent director will be proposed at the general meeting held on April 24th 2019. - The Board has not established any specialised committees (audit committee, appointment or remuneration committee).
+Under articles 526bis, §3 and 526quater, §4 of the Companies code, now Articles 7:99, §3 and 7:100, §3 of the CAC, respectively, the Company is exempt from the obligation to establish an audit committee and a remuneration committee.
 The functions assigned to those committees are exercised by the board in its entirety.
 For the same reasons of size, structure and simplicity of operations, the board is of opinion that the same practice can also be applied with respect to the appointment committee.
+The derogation from principles 4.1, 4.3, 4.10, 4.17 and 4.19 of the Code is justified in view of the activity of the Company (essentially a shareholding in UCB SA), the simplicity of its mode of operation (it has no executive director, no staff and its directors are remunerated solely by fixed emoluments) as well as the structure of its shareholding. - The directors' remuneration does not include any variable element linked to results or other performance criteria.
+Directors also do not benefit from compensation in the form of shares, stock options or an extra-legal pension scheme.
+The derogation from principle 7.6 of the Code is justified in view of the specificities of the Company and in particular the absence of executive directors. - By derogation from principle 7.9 of the Code, the director in charge of the day-to-day management of the Company, does not receive variable remuneration, pension or other benefits and does not benefit from shares, stock options or any other right to acquire shares of the Company.